pennyMorant/bunpanel-release/README.md

 # Install User Frontend
 1. Create a website, select a static website, and enter the prepared user frontend domain.
+2. enable website config gzip, edit config: gzip_static on;
-2. Go to the website root directory, then enter the index directory and delete index.html.
+3. Go to the website root directory, then enter the index directory and delete index.html.
-3. Upload the frontend source code to this directory and unzip it.
+4. Upload the frontend source code to this directory and unzip it.
-4. Open config.json, modify apiUrl: http://server domain (authorization domain).
+5. Open config.json, modify apiUrl: http://server domain (authorization domain).
-5. Now you should be able to access the frontend page.
+6. Now you should be able to access the frontend page.

 # Install Admin Frontend
 Same as the above steps, but the domain is the prepared admin frontend domain.